 How do I begin?

-My office is located in the historic, light-filled Anchorage Building at 1555 Connecticut Avenue, NW.
-The entrance to the building is actually located at 1900 Q Street, NW.
+My office is located in the historic, light-filled Anchorage Building.
+Although the address is 1555 Connecticut Avenue, NW, the building entrance is 1900 Q Street, NW (between Connecticut Avenue and 19th Street)—directly across from Firehook Bakery and next door to Rakuya.
 Both addresses are on the door.

 There is metered street parking and paid parking garages nearby.
 I encourage you to allow ample time to find a spot in this bustling neighborhood.

 Please check out my FAQs for additional answers or reach out.

 Please review these FAQs for information on insurance, fees, and my therapeutic style.

 If it seems like a good fit, please reach out via phone 202.827.5425 or email to make an appointment or schedule a free 15-minute call to discuss what’s bringing you to therapy.
 I’m also happy to share insight into my style as a therapist.